MosiSimProv/simprovhelper/README.rst

 - `__init__.py` provides two simple functions which allow to configure the host and port of the provenance builder as well as allowing to send an event
 - `base.py` consists of two functions that wraps the creation of specific events
-- `tellurium.py` consists of a wrapper-function that calls Tellurium for running a simulation and sending the respecitive provenance events
+- `tellurium.py` consists of a wrapper-function that calls Tellurium for running a simulation and sending the respective provenance events

 Moreover, all of these implementations are based on each other to demonstrate how these concepts can be intertwined.